 "It can crystallise your mind about your career choice, either confirming that you are making exactly the right choice, or change your mind.
 If the latter happens, you should view this positively as you can re-direct your energy into an area you find more stimulating," notes the chief executive of the Inspiring Futures Foundation.

-Some long-term internships can lead to full-time employment.
+Some long-term internships can also potentially lead to full-time employment.

 "A year long or vacation placement will look very impressive on your CV and, if you perform well, can lead to the offer of a full-time job after graduation.
 Many employers use their placement schemes as the first stage in graduate recruitment," notes the engineering and technology careers expert at Middlesex University.